aspose-html/aspose-html-reference-tutorials/html/english/java/converting-between-epub-and-image-formats/convert-epub-to-bmp/_index.md

 Converting an EPUB file to BMP means rendering each page of the electronic book as a raster image in the BMP format.
 This is useful when you need a fixed‑resolution representation for printing, archival, or integration into systems that only accept bitmap images.

 ## Why use Aspose.HTML for Java?
+Aspose.HTML for Java provides a comprehensive set of features that simplify EPUB rendering and image conversion.
+It handles parsing, layout, and rasterization internally, delivering high‑quality results with minimal code and without external dependencies.

 - **No external dependencies** – the library handles EPUB parsing and image rendering internally.
 - **High fidelity** – retains layout, fonts, and vector graphics when rasterizing.
 - **Performance‑optimized** – suitable for batch processing large collections of EPUBs.